Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

-\begin{itemize}[leftmargin=*] \item \textbf{Rational quadratic divisor (RQD)} \end{itemize} The counterterm is obviously ill-defined at the zeroes or poles of $\Psi(Z)$.
-Fortunately, through Borcherds product (Theorem~\ref{Thrm:sec4_RQD}) we know that all the zeroes and poles lie in the rational quadratic divisors (Definition~\ref{defn:sec3_RQD}).
+The counterterm is obviously ill-defined at the zeroes or poles of $\Psi(Z)$.
 To circumvent this issue, one could have required the Borcherds product $\Psi(Z)$ to be well-defined and have no zeroes on the entire generalized upper-half plane, which is equivalent to requiring $c(\beta, m ) \equiv 0$ if $m < 0$ for all $m \in \Z + q(\beta)$ and $\beta \in L'/L$.
-This would in turn mean that the principal of the nearly holomorphic modular form $f(\tau)$ has zero principal part, so $f(\tau)$ is actually a holomorphic modular form of $\SL(2,\Z)$.
-However, no nonzero holomorphic modular form of non positive weight ($1 - l /2 \le 0$ for $l \ge 2$) exists and thus the counterterm will always have ill-defined points in moduli space.
+This would in turn mean that the principal part of the nearly holomorphic modular form $f(\tau)$ is zero, so $f(\tau)$ is actually a holomorphic modular form of $\SL(2,\Z)$.
+However, no nonzero holomorphic modular forms of non-positive weight ($1 - l /2 \le 0$ for $l \ge 2$) exist and thus the counterterm will always have ill-defined points in moduli space.